ghostbsd/documentation/source/contributor/Getting_Started.md

 sudo pkg install vscode
 ```

-There is many code editor available under GhostBSD, change are your favorite editors is available.
+There are many code editor available under GhostBSD, change are your favorite editors is available.

 ### Version control